joeplustenhouwer/myweb/content/home/about.md

 My research focuses on expectation formation and its implications for macroeconomics.
 I use complementary methodologies by empirically analyzing survey expectations, conducting controlled laboratory experiments, and incorporating bounded rationality into macroeconomic modelling.
 I believe that important new insights can be obtained by considering models that deviate from the fully rational representative agent that  optimizes over an infinite planning horizon.
 I am especially interested in studying issues and models that concern monetary and fiscal policy.
 My aim is to use a bounded rationality approach obtain findings that are relevant for policy makers.

-<b> External funding </b>
+<b> External funding </b> <br>
 I lead a small junior research group which is funded by the Hans Böckler Foundation.
 More information can be found <a href="https://expectationformation.com/">here</a>.
+I further have an individual research grant ('Sachbeihilfe') from the German Science Foundation (DFG) titled 'How do expectations respond to new information?
+Evidence from survey data and a laboratory experiment.'